8libra/python101/unit01/README.md

 ## 1.4 Homework Preparation

-Python programs often require reusable code, called packages, written by others.
-We use the program `pip` to install these packages.
+Python programs often require reusable code, called *modules*, written by others.
+We use the program `pip` to install these modules.

 Guided tasks:
 1. Upgrade pip to ensure it is the latest version.